top of page

 Some EB-1 visas are self-sponsored, meaning an applicant does not need to secure a job with a U.S. entity before applying.
 Recipients of internationally recognized prizes such as Oscars, Pulitzers, Nobel prizes, or other internationally recognized awards often apply via the EB-1.
 Read more about our EB-1 services.

 The EB-2 is for persons of exceptional ability or with advanced degrees.
-Most of ProfVal’s clients are applying for an EB-2 NIW.
 In an EB-2 NIW, applicants can be granted a national interest waiver (NIW), allowing them to self-sponsor their visa, if their contributions to the U.S. are deemed to have a significant benefit for the United States.
 Our clients typically hold a bachelors or graduate degree, have 10+ years of experience, and qualify based on other EB-2 criteria (i.e., salary, certifications, licensure, support letters from colleagues, or other criteria such as EB-1 criteria).
 Read more about our EB-2 NIW services here.

 Why is an immigration attorney important for the EB-1 and EB-2 NIW?